-For this book, students will just need to read the book, but also understand that their first assignment in the fall will be to complete a 'Book Talk' on their chosen book.
-We will be discussing the books and the 'Book Talk' expectations during the first week back to school.
-Those who have already presented 'Book Talks' in my class could begin preparations as they read, but they will receive a refresher that first week.
+Students will need to read the book, but also understand that their first assignment in the fall will be to complete a 'Book Talk'.
+We will be discussing the 'Book Talk' expectations during the first week back to school.
+Those who have already presented 'Book Talks' could begin preparations as they read, but they will receive a refresher that first week.